strawberry-code/comet-ts/CONTEXT.md

 *   **2025-08-17:** The user wants to implement the database schema for the Comet TS application, based on the `PROJECT_PLAN.md` file.
 The schema should be simple, intelligent, and only include what is necessary to achieve the goals.
 *   **2025-08-17:** The user wants to integrate the `User` concept with the existing login and registration flow, and remove the separate "User" button and "Users" list from the UI.
+*   **2025-08-17:** The user wants Project Budget to be defined in EURO (€) and allow decimal values with two decimal places (e.g., 123.23).
+*   **2025-08-17:** The user wants to ensure project names are unique, without using them as IDs.

 ## Implementation History